 What is a Data Management Plan?

-A data management plan (DMP) is a document that outlines what researchers care for their data, both during and after the life of the project.
-DMPs are written in order to help all stakeholders - researchers, funding agencies, archive and repository specialists, etc., understand:
+Data management plans (DMP) summarize how you steward your data, both during and after the life of the project.
+DMPs are written in order to help stakeholders understand:

 - what data will be created or used

-- how the data will be described (i.e., which metadata standards are used)
+- how the data will be documented and described

 - who owns and who can access the data